telerik/kendo-ui-core/docs/web/combobox/cascading.md

 # Cascading ComboBoxes

-A [cascading ComboBox](http://demos.telerik.com/kendo-ui/combobox/cascadingcombobox) is a series of two or more ComboBoxes in which each ComboBox is filtered according to the selected options in the previous ComboBox.
+The [cascading ComboBox](http://demos.telerik.com/kendo-ui/combobox/cascadingcombobox) is a series of two or more ComboBoxes in which each ComboBox is filtered according to the selected options in the previous ComboBox.

 ## Initialize Cascading ComboBoxes